amphp/amp/README.md

 #### The Universal Reactor

 In the above example we use the reactor's procedural API to register stream IO and timere watchers.
-However, Alert also exposes an object API.
+However, Amp also exposes an object API.
 Though it almost never makes sense to run multiple event loop instances in a single-threaded process, instantiating `Reactor` objects in your application can make things significantly more testable.
 Note that the function API uses a single static reactor instance for all operations (universal).
-Below you'll find the same example from above section rewritten to use the `Alert\NativeReactor` class .
+Below you'll find the same example from above section rewritten to use the `Amp\NativeReactor` class .

 ```php
 <?php